 - No exterior or interior light whose direct illumination source is visible from, or produces excessive glare to neighboring properties, common areas or adjacent roadways shall be installed. - ii.
 Light output is restricted to 1,600 lumens per fixture.
 Fixtures should be limited in number. - iii.
-All lamps need to emit a similar color temperature between 2,700 and 3,000 Kelvin. - iv.
-All exterior lights, including wall sconces, pendants and recessed fixtures must have downward directed lighting and light sources that are shielded in order to prevent light trespass on adjacent lots, common spaces and roadways.
+All lamps need to emit a similar color temperature between 2,700 and 3,000 Kelvin.

-- v.
+- iv.
+All exterior lights, including wall sconces, pendants and recessed fixtures must have downward directed lighting and light sources that are shielded in order to prevent light trespass on adjacent lots, common spaces and roadways. - v.
 All exterior lighting must incorporate light sources that are shielded by a fully opaque material or a translucent diffuser that is nearly opaque such that the light emitted is nothing more than a warm glow. - vi.
 Lights with reflectors such as RLM-style fixtures (early 20th Century industrial style reflectors) and sconces with reflective glass below the housing are generally not approvable, even if the lamp is fully shielded. - vii.
-Light from recessed fixtures in exterior soffits and ceilings must be directed straight downward and fully shielded, either by soffit construction or opaque shields in the fixtures themselves. - viii.
+Light from recessed fixtures in exterior soffits and ceilings must be directed straight downward and fully shielded, either by soffit construction or opaque shields in the fixtures themselves.
+Careful consideration should be given to high shed roofs, typically on "modern" designs, which can potentially expose glare of light sources.
+As needed, directional, angled recessed lighting should be used. - viii.
 With the exception of holiday lighting, colored lamps are prohibited. - ix.
 Additional guidelines governing site lighting, such as driveway, patio, path and landscape lighting, can be found in Section 4.17, Site Lighting. - x.
 At the time of the Project Completion Review the DRC will evaluate potential impacts of the exterior and interior lighting on neighboring lots, common areas and roadways.
 Exterior and interior lighting that produces excessive glare on neighboring lots, common areas or roadways may be subject to modifications.
 The DRC reserves the right to require wattage reductions, a retrofit or replacement of the shielding, removal of fixtures, or other modifications as it may deem necessary.
 At its sole discretion, the DRC reserves the right to require these same modifications at any time in the future if the exterior or interior lighting impacts warrant the changes.